Study Abroad FAQ

-The way we set up our contracts with our partners allows you to stay enrolled here at CTX and pay here at CTX.
+The way we set up our contracts with our partners allows you to stay enrolled and pay here at CTX.

-Since your enrollment status doesn't change, that means any third-party loans (private or gov.) and non-military federal grants/aid you already receive will apply, just like any other semester.
+Since your enrollment status doesn't change, that means any third-party loans (private or government) and non-military federal grants/aid you already receive will apply, just like any other semester.

 The "sweet spot" for travel is from the summer after your sophomore year through the summer before your senior year.

-Many senior students do study abroad, with careful advance planning, but if you go abroad late in your senior year, it could delay your graduation.
+Many senior students do study abroad, with careful advanced planning, but if you go abroad late in your senior year, it could delay your graduation.

 If you're a freshman desperate to travel, look into CTX Travel Courses, which are more flexible on enrollment requirements.

-Medium (1-2 months): Concordia Travel Courses, ISA or AHA summer programs.
+- Medium (1-2 months): Consider Concordia Travel Courses, ISA, or AHA summer programs.

-Below are destinations CTX students have explored recently, and some that are making plans to travel soon.
+Below are destinations CTX students have explored recently and areas students are making plans to travel to soon.

 If you would like to speak with students who've traveled, come to a Study Abroad info session.